joshholmes/registry/docs/walkthrough.md

 Focus the shell that you are running the device in and press any key.
 This will toggle the switch by sending a switchState message from the device to the service.
 If you flip back to the Nitrogen admin browser tab you had open for your switch principal you can see this because the message will have been displayed.
 Most of the Nitrogen admin application is real time so you can use it to watch what is happening with your devices and applications.

 You've connected your first device.
-The switch example represents a pretty simple example of a device to relays its current state to the service.
+The switch example represents a simple example of a device that relays its current state to the service.